alianschiavoncini/astro-sticky-buttons/readme.txt

 === Astro Sticky Buttons ===
 Contributors: alian
-Tags: floating buttons, floating action button, sticky buttons, sticky button, email button, telephone button, whatsapp button, skype button, messenger button
-Requires at least: 5.2
+Tags: floating buttons, sticky buttons, email button, telephone button, whatsapp button Requires at least: 5.2
-Tested up to: 6.3.1
+Tested up to: 6.6.1
-Stable tag:	1.1.0
+Stable tag:	1.2.0
-Requires PHP: 7.0
+Requires PHP: 7.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Add sticky buttons for easy contact and social sharing on your site.
+Supports email, phone, WhatsApp, Skype, Facebook, Instagram, and more.

 == Description ==
 Display your favourite sticky buttons to get in touch with your visitors and share your social channels.